dakrauth/django-simplecv/README.rst

 django-simplecv
 ===============

-A simple Django app for rendering JSON-based CV's / Résumés into HTML, PDF, MS Word docx, and plain text formats.
+A simple Django app for rendering CV's / Résumés into HTML, PDF, MS Word docx, and plain text formats.

-The simple JSON schema is exemplified in ``simplecv.utils.JSON_TEMPLATE``.

 The management command ``simplecv`` will also (batch) convert a specified CV file.